 Best time to visit Sagarmatha National Park

-As of January 2015, the fees to get into Sagarmatha National Park are Rs.25 per person for Nepali citizens, Rs.1500 per person for SAARC nationals, and Rs.3000 per person for foreigners.
+As of January 2019, The Park entry permit fee for foreigners: 3,000 NPR + 13% VAT, totaling 3,390 NPR (Approx. US $34) Sagarmatha National Park entry permit fee for SAARC nationals: 1,500 NPR.
 Entry fees are paid at Monjo, where there is an entrance station.
 Passports are also required for access.

 Within the park, some fantastic spots excite every traveler to witness them.
 Mt.Everest, Gokyo Lakes, Kala Pathar, Dudh Kosi, and Tengboche Monastery comes in the list.
 Just have a look at these wonders of Sagarmatha.